 Sometimes, insurance companies will provide liability coverage that has a single liability limit to cover bodily injury for individuals and property damage.
 Sometimes, insurance companies will provide liability insurance that has three different coverage limits:

 - The maximum amount the insurance company will pay for bodily injury per person

 - The maximum the company will pay for all bodily injuries involved in an accident

 - A cap on how much the company will pay for property damage

-Talk with an independent agent in the Trusted Choice network to learn more about what these limits mean and the amount of coverage that makes sense for you.
+Talk with an independent agent in our network to learn more about what these limits mean and the amount of coverage that makes sense for you.

 What if I Am Liable for More Than My Policy Covers?

 Your state’s minimum coverage amounts may be sufficient in an accident that does not involve serious injuries or extensive property damage.
 In the event that the costs exceed your liability coverage, you will be responsible for paying the extra amount out of your own pocket.

 To prevent such an occurrence, you can either elect to purchase a policy with higher liability limits or you can consider purchasing a personal umbrella insurance policy.

 Umbrella policies provide additional liability coverage when your other policies are insufficient to cover the costs you're responsible for paying.
 An umbrella liability policy provides a financial safety net in the event that something catastrophic happens.